 The most common use of the rock unit classification is the Formation.
 A formation is a layer of rock that is uniform in its makeup, corresponds to other layers deposited during that period, and can be defined (by recognition, fossil correlation or other means) over an area large enough to be traced and mapped.
 Geologists call this lithographic and stratigraphic homogeneity.
 Members subdivide a formation when there are distinctive changes in some of the minor component.
 These changes can be an increase or decrease in the number of shale, limestone or sandstone beds in a relatively short vertical section of the formation.

 Formation nomenclature is colloquial in nature.
 Formation names commonly come from their general make-up, the location where it was first described, or the person whom first discovered the layer.
 This can lead to some confusing names until you learn your way around - for instance, we have the "Austin Chalk" in Dallas County!
 Recognizing formations will assist in finding fossils, identifying them, and recording them for study.
-Construction of most geologic maps is at the formation level.
+Construction of most geologic maps is mostly at the formation level with groups sometimes included.
+Occasionally, geologic maps do not separate two or more formations.
+The term undivided is applied when differentiation is not possible due to insufficient map data, unexposed sections, or topographic relief.
 In addition to maps, observations of the rock types, the fossils, and even the vegetation can help identify the formation.
 For example, the cedar trees around Cedar Hill prefer limy soil; Post Oak trees prefer sandy soil.
 More detailed information on the formations comes later in this document.

 Here is an example of Rock units, Time-rock units and Time units.